liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/02-elasticsearch/06-elasticsearch-connector-settings-reference.markdown

 for more information).
 Specify as many or few nodes as you see fit.

 `clientTransportSniff=true`
-: Set this booleant to true to enable cluster sniffing and dynamically discover available data nodes in the cluster
+: Set this boolean to true to enable cluster sniffing and dynamically discover available data nodes in the cluster
 (see [here](https://www.elastic.co/guide/en/elasticsearch/client/java-api/6.5/transport-client.html)
 for more information).